 A little About Ramtin

-Ramtin (Rammy) Kazemi is an award winning Landscape photographer based in Canada.
+Ramtin (Rammy) Kazemi is an award winning landscape and nature photographer based in Canada.
 He’s also a tour guide with a passion for the wilderness.
 Ramtin’s love for teaching and sharing photography has led him to become an instructor at companies like KelbyOne.

 An artist whose imagery relies on Landscape Photography is a creature of the light...
 Waking up before sunrise and coming back to tent after sunset is what goes into capturing Mother Nature's most magical moments.
 It's all about the journey!
 It's this journey into the wild that he is passionate about.
 When you look at an image that speaks to you, one thing to remember is that it's a result of nothing but time, passion and love.